Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Microsoft Copilot if you prioritize microsoft 365 power users and enterprise teams.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Microsoft Copilot if your daily work is mostly Microsoft 365 AI assistant inside Word, Excel, Outlook, Teams.
 Cursor scores higher in user reviews (4.7 vs 4.2).
 Both offer free tiers — try each before committing.

 Cursor